qzaidi/qzaidi.github.com/_posts/2011-12-22-Barcode-Pdfkit-Font.markdown

 {% endhighlight %}

-TODO: update this post with a link to the regenerated fonts.
+Update: Here's a link to download the modified font: <a href="/img/f39.ttf">Free of 39 Modified Font </a>